core-wg/oscore/draft-ietf-core-object-security.md

 ### Class U Options {#class-u}

 Options in this class are used to support forward proxy operations.
-Class U options SHALL only have outer values and SHALL NOT be encrypted nor integrity protected.
+Unless otherwise specified, the sending endpoint  SHALL copy a Class U option from the unprotected CoAP message to the protected CoAP message, and v.v. for the receiving endpoint.

+#### Observe {#observe}

+The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

+To secure the order of the notifications, the Partial IV of the response is used instead of the Observe option for the responses, which may be changed by a proxy.
+However, in order for a proxy to support forwarding of notifications, there must be an outer Observe option.

+The OSCOAP client SHALL copy Observe from the unprotected CoAP request to the protected CoAP request, and SHALL also include Observe as an inner option.
+The OSCOAP server SHALL discard the outer Observe option of the protected CoAP request and SHALL replace it with the value from the COSE object.

+The OSCOAP server SHALL copy Observe from the unprotected CoAP response to the protected CoAP response.
+The OSCOAP client implementation SHALL discard the Observe option of the protected response and SHALL set the value of the Observe option of the unprotected response to the last 3 bytes of the Partial IV of the response.

+The outer Observe option is not integrity protected, but the order of the notifications is preserved.

-Uri-Host, Uri-Port, Proxy-Scheme and Proxy-Uri are class U options.
+#### Uri-Host, Uri-Port, and Proxy-Scheme

+The sending endpoint SHALL copy Uri-Host, Uri-Port, and Proxy-Scheme from the unprotected CoAP message to the protected CoAP message.
 When Uri-Host, Uri-Port, Proxy-Scheme options are present, Proxy-Uri is not used {{RFC7252}}.
-Proxy-Uri is processed like the other class U options after a pre-processing step (see {{proxy-uri}}.

-Except for Proxi-Uri, the sending endpoint SHALL copy the class U option from the unprotected CoAP message to the protected CoAP message.

 #### Proxy-Uri {#proxy-uri}

 Proxy-Uri, when present, is split by OSCOAP into class U options and privacy sensitive class E options, which are processed accordingly.
 When Proxy-Uri is used in the unprotected CoAP message, Uri-* are not present {{RFC7252}}.

-The sending endpoint SHALL first decompose the Proxy-Uri value of the unprotected CoAP message into the unencrypted-Uri (composed of the request scheme (Proxy-Scheme if present), Uri-Host and Uri-Port if present) and Uri-Path/Query options according to section 6.4 of {{RFC7252}}.
+The sending endpoint SHALL first decompose the Proxy-Uri value of the unprotected CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path and Uri-Query options (if present) according to section 6.4 of {{RFC7252}}.

-Uri-Path and Uri-Query are class E options and SHALL be protected and processed as if obtained from the unprotected CoAP message, see {{class-e}}.
+Uri-Path and Uri-Query are class E options and MUST be protected and processed as if obtained from the unprotected CoAP message, see {{class-e}}.

-The value of the Proxy-Uri option of the protected CoAP message SHALL be replaced with unencrypted-Uri and MUST be processed as a class U option, see {{class-u}}.
+The value of the Proxy-Uri option of the protected CoAP message MUST be replaced with Proxy-Scheme, Uri-Host, Uri-Port options (if present) composed according to section 6.5 of {{RFC7252}} and MUST be processed as a class U option, see {{class-u}}.

 # The COSE Object {#cose-object}